chiminey/chiminey/docs/quick_example.rst

 =====================================================

-In this example, we create a basic smart connector that generates two random numbers on a unix machine (or the Chiminey server machine, for simplicity), saves the numbers to a file, and then transfers the file to a provided output location.
+In this example, we create a basic smart connector that generates two random numbers on a  unix machine, saves the numbers to a file, and then transfers the file to a provided output location.
+The unix machine must have ssh service  enabled.
 This smart connector will be known as the *Unix Random Number Smart Connector*.

 - The **purpose** of this example is to create a basic smart connector that executes programs on a unix server.
 We also add an :ref:`external parameter sweep <external_parameter_sweep>` to this connector.